Lakselv Airport: Re-establishment

 Interest from military leaders for an airport at Banak returned in 1955.
 For the air force the main concern was that they could not reach the easternmost parts of Norway from Bodø Main Air Station.
 This resulted in several Soviet infringements of Norwegian air space.
-Alternative locations were considered, such as Kautokeino, where a radar had been built.
+Alternative locations were considered, such as Kautokeino Municipality, where a radar had been built.
 NATO supported a reconstruction of Banak, partially due to an increased focus on flanking maneuver strategies, and also to serve as a part of the nuclear program.
 NATO was ready to provide funding in 1957, but the Norwegian authorities wanted to delay its construction, citing lack of personnel to man the station and that it would not be usable in times of war.
 The government decided in 1957 to not allow nuclear warheads to be stored in Norway during peacetime, thus eliminating NATO's strategic need for Banak.
 The airport was therefore removed from the investment program.

 By 1959 the United States was concerned that the militarization of the Kola Peninsula would become the prime point of a Soviet attack on North America.
 A new discussion about location arose, with Alta and Kautokeino as the main alternatives.
 Banak was estimated to cost 4.9 million Norwegian krone (NOK), NOK 2.8 million less than Alta; it had better instrument landing capabilities and weather conditions; it allowed for a longer runway.
 The main advantage of Alta was that it would be better suited for civilian traffic.
 The government and Parliament approved construction of Banak in 1959 on condition that it receive NATO funding.
 Construction was estimated at NOK 8.9 million, which would include a 2000 m runway, but lack of funding meant the airport would not meet all of NATO's air base standards.
 The project was approved by NATO on 1 June 1960 and by Parliament on 5 August.

 Construction was carried out simultaneously at Banak, Alta Airport and Kirkenes Airport in Høybuktmoen, which combined would give Finnmark three primary airports.
 All three airports opened on 4 May 1963, while Tromsø Airport opened the following year.
 Services were at first operated by Scandinavian Airlines System (SAS).
 At first the airline used 56-passenger Convair CV-440 Metropolitan aircraft, which flew flights south to Oslo in combination with flights to Alta and Kirkenes—from 1964 also to Tromsø.
 The general route scheme of flying multi-legged flights from Oslo to Finnmark would remain until 1990.